Fenugreek

 Is fenugreek safe for males?

-Is fenugreek good for erectile dysfunction?
+Is fenugreek good for male vitality?

 Is fenugreek OK for men?